 Computer Security Fundamentals

-The master's degree in cybersecurity with a concentration in computer security fundamentals provides you with a core foundation of technical knowledge necessary to design and build secure computing systems, to detect unauthorized use, and to protect those systems, their resources, and the data that they store or access.
+The Master's degree in Cybersecurity with a concentration in Computer Security Fundamentals builds on a Computer Science background to provide students with advanced technical knowledge necessary to design and build secure computing systems, to detect unauthorized use, and to protect those systems, their resources, and the data that they store or access.

 Learn about various attacks in computer and network systems, including node- and network-level attacks; modeling and analyzing attack propagation and impacts; identifying core system vulnerabilities; and detection and defense strategies against attacks, including network forensics.